 Another in vitro study also found that Aloe-emodin may induce stress-dependent apoptosis (cell death) in colorectal cancer cells.
 (Chunsheng Cheng et al, Med Sci Monit., 2018)

 However, there is no scientific evidence supporting the use of Aloe-emodin in humans for cancer treatment.

 Key findings of the studies indicate that the use of aloe vera mouthwash may help in reducing chemotherapy-induced stomatitis in leukemia and lymphoma patients, and radiation-induced mucositis in head and neck cancer patients.
 Scientific evidence suggesting the benefits of oral ingestion of aloe vera juice in cancer patients is minimal.
 A study which evaluated the impact of ingesting aloe extracted from Aloe arborescens (another plant which belongs to the same genus “Aloe” which is shared by Aloe vera) on metastatic cancer patients treated with chemotherapy, suggested a potential benefit of oral aloe in reducing tumor size, controlling disease and improving the number of 3-year survival patients.
-However, larger studies are needed to establish these findings as well as evaluate the toxicity and safety of oral ingestion of Aloe.
+However, larger studies are needed to establish these findings as well as evaluate the toxicity, safety and side-effects of oral ingestion of Aloe vera juice, especially in cancer patients undergoing chemotherapy and radiation therapy.
 While the scientific evidence suggests that the topical application of Aloe vera may help in reducing some of the symptoms of radiation-induced proctitis in pelvic cancer patients, its impact in radiation-induced dermatitis is inconclusive.